-Hope for Purity - Support for those Hurt
+Hope for Purity - Support for those Wounded

-Finding out your spouse is viewing pornography can lead to intense feelings of shock, hurt, anger, confusion and betrayal.
-While you may ask why this choice was made to violate the commitment of your marriage vows, your spouse struggles to explain his or her inability to stop pornography usage.
-As painful as it is to sort through your feelings, you learn more about the addictive nature of pornography, and consequently are left in an incredibly challenging situation.
-A willingness to see beyond your own hurts will be necessary, and healing for yourself, your spouse and your marriage will not be easy.
-Remembering that marriage is a sacrament, knowing that God is an ever present part of your marriage providing strength, hope, and love, you can find the courage to heal.
-God asks that you live only one day at a time through this experience with trust in Him.
-In His time, both you and your spouse will be stronger in not only your faith, but also your commitment to a healthy, holy marriage.
+Finding out your spouse is using pornography can lead to intense feelings of shock, hurt, anger, and betrayal.
+Learning the truth about duration of use and the powerful hold pornography has over your loved one’s life can be overwhelming.
+As painful and confusing as it may be to sort through your feelings, a willingness to learn about the addictive nature of pornography will prove essential to your healing, your spouse’s recovery, and rebuilding of trust within your marriage.
+This journey will not be easy.
+Remembering that marriage is a sacrament, knowing that God is an ever-present part of your marriage providing strength, hope, and love, you can find the perseverance to heal.
+In His time, both you and your spouse will grow stronger individually, as a couple, and in your commitment to a healthy, holy marriage.

 Your First Steps

-- Join a support group or see a therapist
+- Join a support group and/or see a therapist

 You may be feeling any number of strong emotions or you might just be numb, but you don’t have to be alone.
 Others have been where you are and have found healing and support.
-Seek out a support group or a therapist.
-You may want to start your search at https://www.catholictherapists.com/.
+While your spouse seeks out his or her own recovery for pornography addiction, begin your healing journey by considering faith-based, technique-based, or topic-based support groups and/or therapists.
+You may want to start your search at https://www.catholictherapists.com.

 - Practice self-care

-- https://www.bloomforcatholicwomen.com/ - Therapeutic and Catholic-based online courses for women healing from the trauma of discovering their husband's sexual or pornography addiction.
+- https://www.bloomforcatholicwomen.com – Through partnership between Bloom and Integrity Restored, provides therapeutic and spiritual online courses for women healing from the trauma of their husband’s pornography use.

 - Men, Women, and the Mystery of Love: Practical Insights from John Paul II’s Love and Responsibility by Edward Sri